 Your lace wig adhesive is an important component in creating the perfect look you‘ve been dreaming about.
 Its main function is to hold everything in place, keeping your cap and lace where they should be.
 As you come near the time when you need to take off your wigs, however, the task of taking off your wigs makes you nervous.
 You may wonder to yourself: “How to remove lace glue from my skin and hair without ripping off those edges?”

 Turns out, the wig-removing glue-dissolving mechanism is not super complex when you learn the process of how to remove wig glue from your hair.
 However, even the most experienced wig lovers may scratch their heads at the actual steps and all the supplies involved in this process.
-Our beauty editor today would like to give you a simple, safe, and effective guide in removing lace wig adhesive.
+Today, Luxshine would like to give you a simple, safe, and effective guide on how to remove lace glue with a variety of substances.

-How to remove lace glue safely & effectively: our five easy steps
+How to remove wig glue: our five easy steps

 Now removing glue from your lace frontal wig should never be done haphazardly.
 In fact, if you are not careful, you can put an end to your edges or ruin expensive hair units.
 While the latter costs you money, the former scenario is a painful one we wish you never have to go through.